Skip to main content

 The Bottom Line

 NeverMiss.ai handles simultaneous call handling under a consult-scoped service model — whether it is a quiet Tuesday or the day after a tornado.
 For roofing companies where a single captured storm damage lead can be meaningful, the decision should be based on routing clarity, intake completeness, and whether the system holds up during surge volume.
-Priced consult-led, scoped to your service area and storm-surge profile.

-Last updated: 2026-04-09.
-Pricing and features may have changed since publication.
+Last updated: 2026-06-23.
+Features may have changed since publication.